 A pellet culture, or liquid overlay method, aims to aggregate cells by sedimentation in non-adherent cavities (Fig.2D).
 The cell culture can be done on a multiwell plate with U or V shaped wells coated with a cell repellent material (Froehlich et al. 2016, Sirenko et al. 2015).
 Scaling down the size of such wells allows to have a better control over the size of the spheroids and to produce more spheroids in the same assay.
 We then speak of microwells which are usually made out of a cell repellent material such as hydrogels (Qiu et al. 2015).
 These microwells can be a few hundreds of micrometers wide, thus many can be placed in a single well of a multiwell plate for instance.
 This leads to one spheroid in each microwell, all uniformly-sized, and their size can be tuned by controlling the number of cells seeded.
 As the limit of diffusion inside a spheroid is a few hundred micrometers, microwell dimensions are usually designed in the same size range to avoid large aggregates containing a necrotic core.
 The cells sediment inside the microwells, and as they cannot bond to a substrate they develop cell-cell and cell-ECM interactions, which eventually generate a compact spheroid within a few days (Lee, J.M. et al. 2018).
 Spheroids generated in hydrogel microwells are uniform in size and show good proliferation properties when replated on other ECM-based substrates.
 The phenotype maintenance of such a culture as be demonstrated for embryonic stem cells by targeting the expression of endothelial genes (Kim et al. 2014).
 Increasing the area of collection of the cells to sediment into a well and preventing cells from staying in between the microwells increases the monodispersity of the generated spheroids (Cha et al. 2017).
 This method offers great reproducibility, scalability and is adapted to automatic liquid handlers, allowing automated drug screening assays (Sirenko et al. 2015, Liu et al. 2021).
 However, the uniformity and number of the spheroids can be reduced during medium exchanges, as fluid convection can cause these unattached cell aggregates to transfer into a nearby microwell and fuse with other aggregates, or to be lost during medium aspiration.
-To circumvent this issue it is possible to add a small adhesive area at the bottom of each well to anchor the spheroid (Mori et al. 2008).
+To circumvent this issue it is possible to add a small adhesive area at the bottom of each well to anchor the spheroid (Mori et al. 2008) (See SmartSphero plates below).

 > Hanging drop